kward/shunit2/README.md

 OK (skipped=1)
 ```

-As you can see, the total number of tests has not changed, but the report
-indicates that some tests were skipped.
+As you can see, the total number of tests has not changed, but the report indicates that some tests were skipped.

-Skipping can be controlled with the following functions: `startSkipping()`,
-`endSkipping()`, and `isSkipping()`.
-Once skipping is enabled, it will remain
-enabled until the end of the current test function call, after which skipping is
+Skipping can be controlled with the following functions: `startSkipping()`, `endSkipping()`, and `isSkipping()`.
+Once skipping is enabled, it will remain enabled until the end of the current test function call, after which skipping is disabled.
-disabled.

-### <a name="cmd-line-args"></a> Running specific tests from the command line.
+## <a name="cmd-line-args"></a> Running specific tests from the command line.

 When running a test script, you may override the default set of tests, or the suite-specified set of tests, by providing additional arguments on the command line.
-Each additional argument after the `--` marker is assumed to be the name of a test function to be run in the order specified.  e.g.
+Each additional argument after the `--` marker is assumed to be the name of a test function to be run in the order specified.
+E.g.,

 ```console
 test-script.sh -- testOne testTwo otherFunction